 Bailey played a role in the naming of the "Grand Ole Opry."
-In 1926, the WSM Barn Dance followed an hour of symphonic music, and one evening its programming concluded with a selection by a young composer from Iowa reproducing the sound of a train.
-Bailey opened the country music program with his rendition of "Pan American Blues."
+In 1926, the WSM Barn Dance followed an hour of symphonic music, and one evening programming its concluded with a selection by a young composer from Iowa reproducing the sound of a train.
+Bailey opened the country program music with rendition of "Pan American Blues."
 The difference in the musical genres caused the director, George D. "Judge" Hay, to observe, "For the past hour we have been listening to music taken largely from grand opera; from now on we will present "The Grand Ole Opry."